JackDoan/TP-Link-ArcherC5-RCE/README.md

 An authenticated remote code execution (RCE) vulnerability exists in all published firmware versions for the TP-Link Archer C5 router.
 By uploading a maliciously crafted configuration file, an attacker can inject OS commands that are run with root privileges.

 The Archer C5 router allows administrative users to save current configuration parameters to a file, and restore parameters from a file.
 These parameters seem to be properly sanitized when a user tries to set them within the web GUI.
 However, they are not properly sanitized when set from a configuration file.
-In particular, we injected OS commands via the “wan_dyn_hostname 1 <name>” parameter within the uploaded configuration file.
+In particular, we injected OS commands via the `wan_dyn_hostname 1 <name>` parameter within the uploaded configuration file.
 Other parameters may also be vulnerable.

 ## Methodology